allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

         *C. Home-based*
         #v(0em)
         - The very first dose is done in the clinic.
-        - After that, you increase the dose at home on your own, and do the maintenance doses at home too.
+        - After that, you increase the dose at home on your own, and give the maintenance doses at home too.
       ],
     ),